Luis Guzman

 Guzman is a model family man, the media has never even hinted at any affairs of the actor.

-Now, the actor lives on his own ranch in the town of Sutton, Vermont, where he moved in 2005, deciding that it was a much more peaceful and genuine place for family life than New York.
+The actor now lives on his ranch in Sutton, Vermont, where he relocated in 2005, finding it a much more peaceful and authentic place to raise his family than New York.
 He first visited Vermont in 1974 and fell in love with the state forever.

 Luis Guzman with his children